RandyWilkinsASU/ddm-textbook-summer-2019/instructions.md

-## (3) Video and Discussion Points
+## (3)  Discussion Points

-1. Record a short 2-5 minute video presenting a key insight or the main take-aways from your section.
-The video can be of a team member, or a screen shot of power point slides or graphics as you explain your points.
+Each member will contribute a discussion question to Yellowdig based on your chapter content.
+It can be specific to one of the chapters or a theme that ties them together.

+You are free to use whichever medium you like for the discussion questions.
+If you would like to post a video:

-2. Upload the video to a video platform like YouTube, and insert an iframe of the video into your document.
+1. Upload the video to a video platform like YouTube, and insert an iframe of the video into your document.
-3. Draft some guiding questions for things managers or policy-makers should consider.
-4. Post the video and discussion questions to YellowDig with a link to your completed chapter.

-In YouTube, you will find iframes by clicking on the Share option, and the "Embed" icon.
+2. In YouTube, you will find iframes by clicking on the Share option, and the "Embed" icon.

 ![iframe](images/iframe.png)

-Paste this text into your markdown document, and it will add the video to your page:
+3. Paste this text into your markdown document, and it will add the video to your page:

 ```
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/VVRHTF5Ikro" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>